A Colorado pastor says God told him to launch a crypto venture. He’s now accused of pocketing $1.3 million from his followers | KRDO

 But Colorado state regulators say that INDXcoin was “essentially worthless.”
 Instead of helping investors acquire wealth, the Regalados used around $1.3 million of the investment funds to bankroll lavish expenditures, including a Range Rover, jewelry, cosmetic dentistry and extravagant vacations, the complaint said.
 The money also paid for renovations to the Regalados’ Denver home, the complaint said.

-In a stunning video statement posted online Friday — several days after the civil charges were filed — Eli Regalado did not dispute that he and his wife profited from the crypto venture.
+In a stunning video statement posted online on January 19 — several days after the civil charges were filed — Eli Regalado did not dispute that he and his wife profited from the crypto venture.

 “The charges are that Kaitlyn and I pocketed 1.3 million dollars, and I just want to come out and say that those charges are true,” he said, adding, “A few hundred thousand dollars went to a home remodel that the Lord told us to do.”